Prince George's County, Maryland: Other emergency services

 The Prince George's County Volunteer Firemen's Association was formed in 1922 with several of the first companies organized in the county.
 The first members of the association were Hyattsville, Cottage City, Mount Rainier, and Brentwood.

 In March 1966, the Prince George's County Government employed the firefighters who had been hired by individual volunteer stations and an organized career department was begun.
 The career firefighters and paramedics are represented by IAFF 1619.
 Prince George's County Fire/Rescue Operations consists of 45 Fire/EMS stations.

 Prince George's County became the first jurisdiction in Maryland to implement the 9-1-1 Emergency Reporting System in 1973.
 Advanced life support services began for citizens of the county in 1977.
 Firefighters were certified as Cardiac Rescue Technicians and deployed in what was called at the time Mobile Intensive Care Units to fire stations in Brentwood, Silver Hill, and Laurel.

 As of 2007, the Prince George's County Fire/EMS Department operates a combination system staffed by over 800 career firefighters and paramedics, and nearly 1,100 active volunteers.

 County law has, for years, required Animal Control to seize all pit bulls from their owners if they become aware of them.
 This is controversial and Animal Control itself objects to this law.
 It has routinely required them to act when they see such a dog behaving peacefully inside of a private home merely because Animal Control is checking something unrelated.

 State representation

-The Prince George's County Delegation represents the county via 23 delegates in the Maryland House of Delegates.
+The Prince George's County Delegation represents the county via 23 delegates in the Maryland House of Delegates, including Joseline Peña-Melnyk, the speaker of the Maryland House of Delegates.
 Eight senators represent the county in the Maryland State Senate.